microsoft/terminal/doc/cascadia/Cascading-Default-Settings.md

 Should the settings schema ever change, the defaults file will change, without needing to re-write the user's settings file.

+It also outlines a mechanism by which profiles could be dynamically added or hidden from the profiles list, based on some external source.

 ## Inspiration